-Press the Cursor Down button repeatedly until the Alt Audio control is selected.

-Press the Cursor Right button to toggle and select either "Main" or "SAP."

-Press the Menu button to remove the on-screen menu from the TV screen.

-You can also select SAP by simply pressing the Alternate Audio button on the remote control.
+- Press the Menu button on the remote to display the on-screen menu. - Press the Cursor Right button repeatedly to select "Sound." - Press the Cursor Down button repeatedly until the Alt Audio control is selected. - Press the Cursor Right button to toggle and select either "Main" or "SAP." - Press the Menu button to remove the on-screen menu from the TV screen. - You can also select SAP by simply pressing the Alternate Audio button on the remote control.